 The FPREN Storm Center, operated by WUFT-FM at the University of Florida provides localized hurricane, tropical storm, and other severe weather information.

-Florida Public Broadcasting System’s WUFT-FM at the University of Florida was awarded the 2015 Media Award for the Florida Public Radio Emergency Network.
+Florida Public Media’s WUFT-FM at the University of Florida was awarded the 2015 Media Award for the Florida Public Radio Emergency Network.